rcaservices/MX-Record-Lookup/README.md

 The script expects the input CSV file to have the following format:

 Column 1, Column 2, ..., Email Domain, Column N
 Where Email Domain is the column containing the email domains to be checked.
 Each column must have a header name and at least one of the headers must have the string 'email' so that the script can display the column number for easy entry.
+The header row will NOT be checked by the dig command because it is required to exist for the script to work properly.

 The script outputs a new CSV file with the following format: